 The opiate is often combined with other pain pills like aspirin or acetaminophen for mild to moderate pain.
 It is also an addition to cough suppressants to help those who have bad coughs.

 Along with relieving pain, codeine gives its users a euphoric feeling as well.
 Because of this, it can become addictive.
-Pain pills are the most widely known form a drug addiction.
+Pain pills are the most widely known form of drug addiction.

-Because of the relaxed and high feeling that people get when taking codeine, they may end up taking the pills far longer than the doctor recommended.
+Because of the relaxed and high feeling that people get when taking codeine, they may end up taking the pills for longer than the doctor recommended.
 Or, they may take more than prescribed to try to get an even greater euphoric effect.
-This can lead to dependence and abuse, which can lead to various problems for the individual.
+This can lead to dependence and addiction, which can lead to various problems for the individual.

 When someone is prescribed codeine to reduce pain, they may develop a tolerance to the drug.
 This means that their body gets used to a certain amount of the drug and needs more to have the same effect.
 For example, someone may take a certain dose of the drug for a week and find that their pain is nicely managed.
 But the next week, they are hurting more, since their body has become used to that dosage.
 They have developed a tolerance.
 They may be tempted to increase the dosage on their own, which physicians do not recommend, to get more pain relief.
 This can undoubtedly cause dependence or addiction to the drug.